 Vietnam: Ban Than

 Every student who travels with RLT must have had a physical exam WITHIN 18 MONTHS of the departure date of his/her trip.
-A blank, Road Less Traveled specific Physician's Health History form will be attached to your Traveler's Form Part 1 Email for your use.
+A blank, Road Less Traveled specific Physician's Health History form will be attached to your enrollment confirmation email for your use.
 You are more than welcome to also submit a different physician's form if your student has been seen by his/her doctor within the last year, however we REQUIRE at the very least a doctor's signature on our RLT specific form as well.

-The Road Less Traveled does not require any specific vaccinations in order to participate on our programs, other than an up-to-date tetanus shot or booster (within the last nine years).
-The decision to take medications and receive vaccinations for international travel is a personal one and should be carefully and thoughtfully discussed with a health care professional.
+The Road Less Traveled requires an up-to-date tetanus shot or booster (within the last nine years).
+The decision to take medications and receive vaccinations for international travel should be carefully and thoughtfully discussed with a health care professional.